-The chemically impaired student is someone attending class or clinical/job shadowing rotation who is perceived to be under the influence of, or having abused, alcohol and/or drugs over-the-counter drugs, illegal drugs, prescribed drugs, inhalants or synthetic designer drugs -- either separately or in combination.
+The chemically impaired student is someone attending class or clinical/job shadowing rotation who is perceived to be under the influence of, or having abused, alcohol and/or drugs over-the-counter drugs, marijuana, illegal drugs, prescribed drugs, inhalants or synthetic designer drugs -- either separately or in combination.
 Abuse of these substance(s) includes episodic misuse or chronic use that produces psychological and/or physical symptoms such as:

 - Odor of alcohol

 - Drastic change in demeanor

 - Unsteady or staggering gait

 - Nausea, vomiting or sweating

 - Rapid or slurred speech

 - Inability to stay awake

 - Dilated or pinpoint pupils

 - Inability to follow directions

 - Blood shot eyes

 - Difficulty in calculation

-- Fine motor tremors
+Fine motor tremors

-The following actions will be taken when a CiTi official or his/her designee has a reasonable suspicion to believe that a student may be under the influence of alcohol or other drugs while at class or in clinical:
+The following actions will be taken when a CiTi official or his/her designee has a reasonable suspicion to believe that a student may be under the influence of alcohol, marijuana or other drugs while at class, lab, intern/externship or in clinical:

-1. The student will be questioned about the suspicions by an instructor or administrator.

-- 2. The student may, if appropriate, be tested, at CiTi's expense, by an Alcosensor or other appropriate testing equipment; failure of the student to comply with such testing requirement will be deemed a positive result and appropriate consequences shall follow. - 3.
+- The student will be questioned about the suspicions by an instructor or administrator. - 2.
+The student may, if appropriate, be tested, at CiTi's expense, by an Alcosensor or other appropriate testing equipment; failure of the student to comply with such testing requirement will be deemed a positive result and appropriate consequences shall follow. - 3.
 The student will be sent home at their own expense.
 The student will not be permitted to drive. - 4.
-If the student is found to have been under the influence of alcohol or drugs - (a) The student may be refused re-entry to the facility and - (b) The student's unprofessional conduct will be reviewed by an administrator for disciplinary action that includes possible termination from the program.
+If the student is found to have been under the influence of alcohol, marijuana, or drugs, including, but not limited to over-the-counter, prescription and other legal and illegal substances. - (a) The student may be refused re-entry to the facility and - (b) The student's unprofessional conduct will be reviewed by an administrator for disciplinary action that includes possible termination from the program.